-A semester-hour is the same as a credit-hour.
-A typical course load consists of 16 to 19 credithours during a regular semester.
-A student may enroll for more than 19 credit-hours only during the schedule-adjustment period.
-The student's adviser must acknowledge, by signature on the add-drop form, course enrollments of more than 19 credit-hours.
-To be eligible to live in College housing facilities, a student must enroll in a minimum of 12 credit-hours each semester.
-A student on academic probation may not enroll in more than 16 credit-hours.
-The maximum course load for summer session is normally eight semester hours; students willing to take more than 12 credits must obtain permission to do so and will be charged full-time tuition and fees.
+A semester-hour is the same as a credit hour.
+A typical course load consists of 16 to 19 credit hours during a regular semester.
+A student may enroll for more than 19 credit hours only during the schedule-adjustment period.
+The student's adviser must acknowledge, by signature on the add-drop form, course enrollments of more than 19 credit hours.
+Students will be charged a fee of \$185 per credit hour for over 19 credit hours.
+To be eligible to live in College housing facilities, a student must enroll in a minimum of 12 credit hours each semester.
+A student on academic probation may not enroll in more than 16 credit hours.
+The maximum course load for summer session is normally eight credit hours; students wishing to take more than 12 credits must obtain permission to do so and will be charged full-time tuition and fees.